anirudhkannan9/thinks/README.md

  * From a YT comment on a video of Thiel speaking in Miami in late 2021: "On psychology Girard said in a way that it misses the mark.
 It seeks to psychologize the individual when what is at play is a relationship.
 Even at the lowest level the relationship between the psychologist and patient."

 * Img: https://i.redd.it/jyfc2gyya9i51.jpg .
 "Why I have trust issues".
 Different tape measures showing different lengths corresponding to an inch.
 My suspicion -- most people would probably think that the longer inch is the actual inch.
 Is this true?
 Why or why not?

+* Counterpoint to "just start": Reading something (before the event) that changes your epistemological attitudes/reflexive interpretations of events is more than worth it.
+Why?
+Epistemology is fundamental (why is epistemology fundamental?).
+Reflexive interpretation (== perception) is fundamental (I hope I don't need to warrant that perception is fundamental).